-Symptoms of altitude illness can begin to occur at 8,000ft (2,400m) or lower, but serious altitude illness is rare below 10,000 ft (3,000 m).
-Symptoms occur due to your body not adapting well to having less oxygen at high altitudes.
-At 18,000 ft (5,500m), there is 1/2 the oxygen available as at sea level and it is about 1/3rd on top of Mount Everest.
-The body tries to adapt to lower amounts of oxygen in the air mainly by increasing the rate and depth of breathing so you breathe faster and deeper.
+Symptoms of altitude illness can begin to occur at 8000ft (2400m) or lower still, but serious altitude illness is rare below 10,000 ft.
+(3000 m).
+Symptoms occur due to our body not adapting well to having less oxygen at high altitudes.
+At 18,000 ft.
+(5500m), there is 1/2 the oxygen available as at sea level and it is 1/3rd on top of Mount Everest.
+Body tries to adapt to lower amounts of oxygen in the air mainly by increasing the rate and depth of breathing so you breathe faster and deeper.
 There is also an increase in heart rate.
 Both of these mechanisms try to bring more oxygen to the body.
 Increase in the number of red cells occurs after staying at high altitude for 2 weeks or longer and is important for persons who live at high altitude.
-There is wide individual susceptibility to altitude which seems to be genetically determined – how well someone does at altitude seems related to how well they breathe at altitude.
+There is wide individual susceptibility to altitude which seems to be genetically determined.

 What happens to the body in altitude illness?
-Lack of oxygen causes fluid leakage and accumulation in between cells in the brain and/or the lungs.
+Lack of oxygen or hypoxia causes fluid leakage and accumulation in between cells in the brain and/or the lungs.
 Symptoms can be mild or severe.
-Mild symptoms of Acute Mountain Sickness or AMS are headache, loss of appetite, nausea, fatigue, lack of sleep and dizziness.
-These symptoms can resolve once someone is acclimatized to the altitude for example by spending one or two extra nights at the same altitude or going to a lower altitude.
-If symptoms worsen then the person must descend to a lower altitude as soon as possible.
+Mild symptoms of acute mountain sickness or AMS are headache, loss of appetite, nausea, fatigue, lack of sleep and dizziness.
+These symptoms can resolve once someone is acclimatized e.g. by spending one or two extra nights at the same altitude or symptoms may worsen needing someone to descend to lower altitudes.

 Prevention of Altitude Illness:

-1. Having a sensible itinerary is the most important way to avoid altitude illness.
-It is recommended to climb not more than 1,000ft (300m) a day above an altitude of 10,000 ft (3,000m).
-If the terrain is such that this is not possible, one needs to have two rest days e.g. 2 rest days are recommended at Namche Bazaar where 2,000ft (600m) are gained in 1 day from Phakding for most itineraries.
+- Having a sensible itinerary is the most important way to avoid altitude illness.
+It is recommended to climb not more than 1000ft (300m) a day above an altitude of 10,000 ft.
+(3000m).
+If the terrain is such that this is not possible, one needs to have two rest days e.g. 2 rest days are recommended at Namche Bazaar where 2000ft (600m) are gained in 1 day from Phakding for most itineraries.
 Having flexibility with 1-2 extra days built into your schedule will allow you to rest when you are not feeling well and help avoid altitude illness.
 It also helps to ‘climb high’ and ‘sleep low’.

-2. Use Diamox-which blocks an enzyme in the kidney and makes the blood acidic which is interpreted by the brain as a signal to breathe more.
-Diamox therefore, enhances the physiological response to altitude by increasing the rate and depth of breathing and it also acts as a mild diuretic.
-Side effects of the drug are: tingling of fingers and toes and tingling around the mouth.
-Sulfa allergic individuals are recommended not to take this drug.
-Prophylactic dose of Diamox is half or one 250mg tablet twice a day.
+- Use of Diamox- Diamox blocks an enzyme in the kidney and makes the blood acidic which is interpreted by the brain as a signal to breathe more.
+Diamox thus enhances the physiological response to altitude and it also acts as a mild diuretic.
+Side effects of the drug are: tingling of fingers and toes and tingling around mouth.
+Persons with severe allergy to Sulfa drugs should not take this drug.
+Prophylactic dose of Diamox is ½ of a 250mg tablet (125 mg) twice a day.
 Use of Diamox will not mask the symptoms of altitude illness if it is to occur.
-Start taking Diamox the day before ascent to 10,000 ft (3,000m), continue it through your ascent to higher altitudes and stop when you
+Start taking Diamox same day or the day before ascent to 10,000 ft.
+(3000m), continue it through your ascent to higher altitudes and stop when you

 - Diamox-.
 Dosage: One 250 mg tablet two or three times a day.
 This is generally useful for mild-moderate AMS.

 - Dexamethasone- very potent steroid.
 Used in High Altitude Cerebral Edema or HACE temporarily to facilitate descent.
-This drug improves the symptoms but does not help acclimatization.
-It is not recommended to ascend while still taking this drug even if one is symptom free.
-Dosage: 4 mg every 6 hours.
+This drug improves the symptoms without improving acclimatization.
+It is not recommended to ascend while still taking this drug by a symptomatic person.
+Dosage: 8mg initially, then 4 mg every 6 hours.

-3. Nifedipine – is useful in HAPE by lowering pressure in the pulmonary blood vessels and thereby decreasing fluid in the lungs.
+- Nifedipine - useful in HAPE by lowering pressure in the pulmonary blood vessels and thereby decreasing fluid in the lungs.
 This drug also lowers blood pressure.
-Sildenafil (Viagra) is increasingly being used in treating HAPE.

-4. Oxygen – is very useful particularly for HAPE.
+- Oxygen – very useful particularly for HAPE.

-5. The Gamow Bag- is a portable bag and when inflated, converts into a high pressure bag in which an individual with severe symptoms of HACE or HAPE is put into and air is pumped in with a foot-pump.
-Pressure created inside the bag increases the oxygen tension and a persons` symptom should improve rapidly.
-This is used to sustain a person during an acute crisis before descent is possible or pending helicopter evacuation.
-This bag is found in the Manang and Pheriche Himalayan Rescue Association Aid Posts, at Kunde Hospital and at several other locations in the Everest region.
+Gamow or PAC Bag – This is a portable bag which, when inflated, converts into a high pressure bag in which an individual with severe symptoms of HACE or HAPE is put and air is pumped in with a foot-pump.
+Pressure created inside the bag increases the oxygen tension and a person can improve rapidly.
+This is used to tie a person over an acute crisis before descent is possible or pending helicopter evacuation.
+This bag is found in the Manang and Pheriche Himalayan Rescue Association Aid Posts, at Khunde Hospital and at several other locations in the Everest region.
 Many groups that trek to high altitudes in remote places are nowadays taking this bag with them.
-These can be rented in Kathmandu or brought in from abroad.
+These can be rented in Kathmandu or overseas.

 Three golden rules to avoid dying from altitude illness:

-1. Learn the early symptoms of altitude illness and recognize when you have them.
+- Learn to recognize the early symptoms of altitude illness and be willing to admit you have them.
 Remember, you may be the only person in a group with symptoms.